world-class/REPL/websites/README.md

 # Free e-books and video courses
 - [Packt Publishing – free programming ebooks and videos](https://www.packtpub.com/packt/offers/free-learning) - Daily offer of up-to-date, quality material.

+# Hacking
+- [Hacker Tools](https://hacker-tools.github.io) - *"Learn to make the most of the tools that hackers have been using for decades."*

 # LaTeX
 - [Overleaf](https://www.overleaf.com) - *"The easy to use, online, collaborative LaTeX editor."*